Farama-Foundation/Minari/docs/content/dataset_format.md

 ### Minari root

-Minari stores the offline data of all datasets under a common root directory.
+Minari stores the offline datasets under a common root directory.
 The root directory path for the local datasets is set by default to `~/.minari/datasets/`.
 However, this path can be modified by setting the environment variable `MINARI_DATASETS_PATH`.

 The remote datasets are kept in the public Google Cloud Platform (GCP) bucket [`minari-datasets`](https://console.cloud.google.com/storage/browser/minari-datasets;tab=objects?forceOnBucketsSortingFiltering=false&project=mcmes-345620&prefix=&forceOnObjectsSortingFiltering=false).